theodorosploumis/notes/drupal/theme-validator.md

 ## ToDo

 - Make this checklist more granular/detailed
-- Add ranges for each item (eg percent)
+- Add grades for each item (eg percent)
 - Add specific standards per item
 - Create a webpage with the list
 - Validate several free themes